Word-level Annotation of GDPR Transparency Compliance in Privacy Policies using Large Language Models: Evaluation

 To facilitate an efficient and accurate review process, we developed a custom annotation review tool that provides an intuitive graphical interface for human reviewers.
 The tool highlights annotated phrases in colour-coded formats and allows reviewers to make corrections using simple click-based actions (see Appendix~\ref{app:review_tool}).
 This design minimises friction in the review process, allowing reviewers to focus on annotation quality rather than interface complexity.

 The manual review workflow is illustrated in Figure~\ref{fig:manual_review_pipeline}.
 Each LLM-annotated passage $p \in P''$ is passed to two human reviewers, who evaluate it independently to produce two revised annotation sets ${A''_p}^{(1)}$ and ${A''_p}^{(2)}$.
-The outcomes of these independent reviews are compared and processed as follows:
+The outcomes of these independent reviews are compared and processed on a per-passage basis as follows:

 If the revised annotation sets are identical, i.e., ${A''_p}^{(1)} \equiv {A''_p}^{(2)}$, the passage is accepted as final.

 If the revised annotation sets differ, i.e., ${A''_p}^{(1)} \not\equiv {A''_p}^{(2)}$, the passage is flagged for further review by a jury of experts.